aws/dcv-color-primitives/README.md

 DCV Color Primitives provides C bindings.
 A static library will be automatically generated for the default build.

+In order to include DCV Color Primitives inside your application library, you need to:
+* Statically link to dcv_color_primitives
+* Link to ws2_32.lib and userenv.lib, for Windows
+* Link to dl, for Linux

 The API is slightly different than the rust one.
 Check dcv_color_primitives.h for examples and further information.

 A meson build system is provided in order to build the static library and install it together